j-nagar/recipes-and-ratings-analysis/README.md

    - `calories`: Calorie content, the response variable, measured as a continuous quantitative value.

 ### Preprocessing
-- FunctionTransformer: Custom function compute_ratios_log is used to compute additional features: Protein to Fat Ratio, Carbs to Fat Ratio: , Log Sugar:
+- FunctionTransformer: Custom function compute_ratios_log is used to compute additional features: Protein to Fat Ratio, Carbs to Fat Ratio, Log Sugar

 - PolynomialFeatures: Applied with degree=2 and interaction_only=True to generate interaction terms among input features.
 This captures the combined effects of features, enabling the model to learn more complex patterns.
 Scaling: